puppetlabs-toy-chest/puppet-quest-guide/quests/puppetfile.md

 ## Review

-In this quest, we introduced the the use of a Puppetfile to manage external module dependencies.
+In this quest, we introduced the use of a Puppetfile to manage external module dependencies.

 After learning the basic syntax of the Puppetfile, you used the `puppet module